 Future Outlook

-Your Company has made significant progress in its diamond exploration programme in Finland and looks forward to building on these achievements.
+Your Company has made significant progress in its diamond exploration programme in Finland and we look forward to building on these achievements.
+We have had excellent sample results and are hopefully getting very close to a kimberlite source.